Cup-Of-JavaScript/JavaScript-Intro-2/assignments2.md

 ## Ex.
 1
 Modernize the JavaScript file found in `~/students/Lab/modern-js.js`.
 Replace the legacy functions with arrow functions and replace the `var` with either `let` or `const`.
-Place this file in your student directory.

 There's a function signature that isn't right.
 Can you find it and fix it?  :-)

+When you are finished, place this file in your student directory and submit a PR.

 ## Ex.
 2
 Create an arrow function called `countNumbers` that takes an array and